Mighty Networks vs Kajabi Comparison

-- One-way push integration - where one system can push information to another, but not return any data to the other system.
+- One-way push - where one system can push information to another, but not return any data to the other system.

 Kajabi does integrate with CRMs via a third-party tool like Zapier, however, this is a one-way integration where your CRM will only receive data from Kajabi.
 Your CRM can't pass data back to Kajabi.

 But remember, Kajabi is an all-in-one, platform-as-a-service software that can house your email automation, in which case you don't need to integrate.